swisscatplus/lab_doc.github.io/docs/IT/Agilent (except IMQTOF)/index.md

 This is the  Agilent(except IMQTOF) doc for IT

-We use the Agilent Sample Scheduler to send commands to instruments
+We use the Agilent Sample Scheduler to send commands to instruments.
+Installed on srv3.
+Contains also the DB.

 Instruments : LC, SFC, LC Prep, GC MS
 AIC (lien entre l'instrument et le réseau) : 5